The plant based diet

-People are becoming increasingly interested in giving up meat and dairy in favour of a plant-based diet, but it is a big undertaking if you don't do your research and it can be scary if you don't know what to expect.
+People are becoming increasingly interested in giving up meat and dairy in favour of a plant based diet, but it’s a big undertaking if you don’t do your research and it can be scary if you don’t know what to expect.
 Here are four tips to help you get going.

-People always ask vegans where they get their protein from but there lots of different sources to try.
+People always ask vegans where they get their protein from as part of a plant based diet, and there lots of different sources to try.
 Beans are great and try to eat at least one cup a day.
-Tofu actually has more protein in it than eggs so if you've been having eggs for breakfast to get your protein levels up, swap it out for tofu scramble with some cherry tomatoes, salt, pepper and turmeric.
+Tofu actually has more protein in it than eggs so if you’ve been having eggs for breakfast to get your protein levels up, swap it out for tofu scramble with some cherry tomatoes, salt, pepper and turmeric.

-When you first start out making dietary and lifestyle changes, it can be hard to stick to it - but the key is to be prepared as possible.
+When you first start out making dietary and lifestyle changes like switching to a plant based diet it can be hard to stick to them – but the key is to be prepared as possible.
 Always make sure that you have food in the fridge at all times so you can whip yourself up something tasty whenever you need it.

 Snacking can be hard work if you’re not completely prepared so either stock up on vegan meat alternative treats for your store cupboard for when you want a convenient snack without having to do any cooking, or make big batches of snacks like paprika roasted chickpeas you can delve into whenever you want.

 Return to blog